 Proceedings in Spain with a foreign element

-In practically all proceedings in Spain with a foreign element (basically those in which one of the opponents is a national of a non-Spanish-speaking state) at least part of the written evidence to the lawsuit is written in a language other than Spanish (contracts, invoices, correspondence, etc.).
+In practically all proceedings in Spain with a foreign element (basically those in which one of the parties is a national of a non-Spanish-speaking state) at least part of the written evidence to the lawsuit is written in a language other than Spanish (contracts, invoices, correspondence, etc.).
 In this sense, Article 144.1 of the Civil Procedure Act (CPA) states that Any document worded in a language other than Spanish or, as appropriate, the official language of the Regional Authority in question shall have a translation of such document attached thereto.

 This is unacceptable, not only because it is a flagrant violation of the procedural norms mentioned above, but also because it may cause serious harm to the representation of the defendant who cannot understand the language in which the documents are written.
 The defendant could indeed translate the untranslated documents, but giving rise to this possibility seems not only illegal but also unfair under basic common sense.

 Despite this, some courts allow subsequent rectification of this bad practice by allowing, even after the preliminary hearing (once the defendant challenges the untranslated documents), the other party to provide the previously nonexistent translation.
-In this way, the courts – as is the case of some Sections of the Provincial Court of Madrid – seem to care more about not harming the evidence of the neglectful plaintiff who did not accompany the translation ab initio (from the beginning) than the harm to the defendant who has been held to answer the demand without having the translation in question.
+In this way, the courts – as is the case of some Sections of the Provincial Court of Madrid – seem to care more about not harming the evidence of the neglectful plaintiff who did not accompany the translation ab initio (from the beginning) than the harm to the defendant who has been held to answer the lawsuit without having the translation in question.

 For further information regarding proceedings in Spain with foreign elements,